Just imagine being able to write a 2000-word perfect blog in 2 hours.

 Taking action is more valuable than the latest, greatest ideas.
 Unfortunately, human beings usually want to take action only when the task seems easy.
 It’s your job to convince them to act.

 That means you must learn to bring your ideas to life.
 Don’t procrastinate.
 Get to work.
 Don’t aim to write a masterpiece – that might happen, but it’s more likely that you’ll never finish even one article.
+A successful blog aims for high quality content knowing writing will improve with more practice.

 1).
 Expand your outlines: In order to bring your facts to life and write your article, you have to expand on your outlines.
 For example, if your headline is “3 Ways to Generate Leads,” your outline could look like the following, with each item a separate subheading: